nojiruko/H_vulgaris_AEP.JNIG/2_plotsr.md

 # 2_plotsr

-This document describes a minimal workflow to run **plotsr** for stractual variation.
+This document describes the script used to generate Fig. 2D and Supp Fig. 2A.

----

 ## Overview
 1. Detect variants using SyRI